Environmental and Occupational Toxicology and Disease Program

 Our Vision: Protect the Most Vulnerable

-While environmental quality has witnessed considerable improvements over the past decade, current and future escalating climate changes poses a threat to these advancements.
-Moreover, changes in exposure to environmental toxic agents and chemicals – qualitative and quantitative – are expected to have a cumulative impact on human health during all stages of life.
-Importantly, such threats are not equitably distributed; low-income communities and communities of color in California, as well as veterans and military personnel, are disproportionately exposed and impacted by these risks.
+While environmental quality has witnessed considerable improvements over the past decade, escalating climate change poses a threat to these advances.
+Moreover, exposure to environmental toxic agents and chemicals – both qualitative and quantitative – has a cumulative impact on human health during all stages of life.
+Importantly, such threats are not equitably distributed; low-income communities and communities of color in California, as well as firefighters, veterans and military personnel, are disproportionately exposed to and impacted by these risks.

 The Environmental and Occupational Toxicology and Disease Program (EnvOTox) aims to map emerging environmental threats to human health, decipher how chemical mixtures in our surroundings harm vital organs, and formulate strategies to mitigate diseases resulting from environmental and occupational exposure.